|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 6th Pursuit Squadron (P-26) 1941

-Occupied by the Japanese when they occupied Manila.
-The Japanese enhance to Zablan Airfield building two intersecting runways further to the south-east in an inverted L shape.
-One runway was E-W while the other was north to south.
+During early January 1942 occupied by the Japanese when they entered Manila.
+The Japanese expanded Zablan Airfield with two intersecting runways further to the southeast in an inverted L shape.
+One runway was east to west while the other was north to south.
 Used by the Japanese Army Air Force (JAAF) fighter aircraft.

 29th Sentai (Ki-44, Ki-84) also Zablan Auxiliary Airfield

 After the war, it was renamed Camp Emilio Aguinaldo (first president of the Philippines).
-Since Highway 54 (old name of EDSA) split the Camp Murphy, the other half located on the easter side of HIghway 54 was later named Camp Crame (after Brig Gen Rafael Crame, the first Filipino PC chief), where the Philippine Constabulary was headquartered.
+Since Highway 54 (old name of EDSA) split the Camp Murphy, the other half located on the eastern side of Highway 54 was later named Camp Crame (after Brig Gen Rafael Crame, the first Filipino PC chief), where the Philippine Constabulary was headquartered.
 Now its the HQ of the Philippine National Police.